Quantum Matrix-Element Estimators for Spin-Coupled Generalized Valence Bond Wavefunctions (SCGVB): Results

 The $H_{4}$ system serves as a minimal yet nontrivial test case, featuring strong static correlation and qualitative changes in the bonding pattern along the dissociation coordinate.
 For this system, the full overlap and Hamiltonian matrices were evaluated using the Pauli-grouped Hamiltonian estimator, demonstrating the complete ancilla-free and shallow-circuit workflow of the method.

 \paragraph{Accuracy of the quantum-estimated Hamiltonian.} To assess the accuracy of the proposed measurement-only quantum algorithm, we compared the complete SCGVB Hamiltonian matrix $H^{\mathrm{QA}}$ obtained on the quantum circuit emulator with the classical reference matrix $H^{\mathrm{ref}}$.
 The absolute elemental deviation is defined as $|\Delta H_{ij}| = |H^{\mathrm{QA}}_{ij} - H^{\mathrm{ref}}_{ij}|$.
 The full deviation matrix for the square H$_4$ geometry is reported in Table~\ref{tab:deviations}.
-The complete information about the other geometries used in these results is provided in the Appendix \ref{H4_outputs}.
+Complete data for the other geometries are provided in Section S4 of the Supporting Information.

 Importantly, the observed deviations do not preferentially affect any specific class of matrix elements, indicating that the measurement-only estimator preserves the relative structure of the nonorthogonal Hamiltonian rather than introducing systematic bias.
 This property is essential for the stability of generalized eigenvalue problems involving strongly overlapping determinant bases.